Top Tour Highlights

 The Autumn Colours Spectacular Tour of Japan includes a great blend of Japan’s ‘must sees’ and ‘off the beaten track’ sites, giving you an experience that will exceed your bucket list of expectations in Japan.

 This tour takes you on a 15-day VIP journey to experience the best of Japan at autumn’s peak.
-You will experience the Japanese culture up close, enjoy the curious blend of history and modern Japan along with the must-see sites.
+A carefully curated trip, taking you to experience the Japanese culture up close with its curious blend of history and modern Japan.

-This tour is a perfect introduction to Japan, with tour guides who offer first-class wisdom as you experience the diverse landscapes, iconic sites and many hidden treasures.
+Your perfect introduction to Japan, with some of Japan’s best tour guides who offer first-class wisdom and insights as you experience the diverse landscapes, iconic sites and many hidden treasures.

 Our most comprehensive autumn tour visiting iconic sites in Tokyo, Kyoto, Nikko, Mt Fuji, Hiroshima and Miyajima as well as providing rural experiences in Matsumoto and Takayama.

 Welcome to Japan!
 On arrival at Narita or Haneda International Airport, you will be met by a Journey to the East guide and escorted to your hotel by an airport shuttle or Narita Express train.